Polaris Inc.: History

 On January 9, 2015, Polaris announced it will be opening a new 600,000-square-foot facility in Huntsville, Alabama that will employ at least 1,700 workers.
 Construction on the new manufacturing plant is set to start in early 2015 and should be opened by the spring of 2016.
 The plant will support several core processes including, vehicle assembly, chassis and body painting, welding, fabrication and injection molding.

 On March 7, 2016, Polaris acquired Taylor-Dunn, a manufacturer of industrial vehicles based in Anaheim, CA.

 On January 9, 2017, Polaris Chairman and CEO Scott Wine announced they would be shutting down Victory Motorcycles.
 They announced they will continue to honor warranties and produce parts for Victory Motorcycles for the next 10 years.

 In April 2018, Polaris Industries agreed to pay a record $27.25 million civil penalty for failing to report defective off-road vehicles.

 In May 2018, Polaris reentered the production of boats by purchasing the Indiana-based Boat Holdings LLC for $805 million.
 The company invested further in its boating division in January 2019 with the acquisition of Marquis-Larson Boat Group out of Pulaski, Wisconsin.
 Production of Marquis-Larson moved to a facility in Syracuse, Indiana.
 They then went on to make the Polaris Slingshot, a three-wheeler.

 On July 29, 2019, the company changed its name from Polaris Industries Inc. to Polaris Inc. and commenced trading with the new name on August 8, 2019.

 On July 20, 2023, Polaris bought Walker Evans Racing.

 In 2023, the company launched the all-electric Ranger XP Kinetic (electric motor and electric transmission).
 In 2022, Godfrey's Mighty G Pontoon was launched, compatible with either electric or gas propulsion, with consumers favoring electric rigs.

-Polaris Inc. has been recognized by Ethisphere as one of the 2023 World's Most Ethical Companies.
-The 2023 award has 135 recipients representing 19 countries and 46 industries.
-In 2024, the company also made the Ethisphere list (36 recipients, 20 countries, 44 industries).
-To qualify for the World's Most Ethical Companies, an applicant must provide more than 240 different pieces of evidence of the company's culture, from environmental and social management practices to compliance with inclusion requirements.
+In October 2025 Polaris announced the sale of Indian Motorcycle to private equity firm Carolwood LP, with Polaris retaining a minority stake in the new company.